News & Events

-Global Reunion 2019, our annual camp for Third Culture Teens and their families, is set for July 29 - August 2, 2019 on the campus of Oklahoma Christian University.
+Global Reunion 2021, our annual camp for Third Culture Teens and their families, was held July 19 - 23, 2021 on the campus of Oklahoma Christian University.

 InterMission provides separate camps for Teens 13-20+, parents of teens, and younger siblings 5-12 (if their parents are present).